Skip to the main content

 • Strength Required Strength requirements vary

-Economic development officers work in an office setting.
-They often attend council, committee, and community events.
+Economic development officers work in an office setting, as well as remotely.
+They often are out in their community areas, attending council and committee meetings and community events.
 They may work longer than the usual 40-hour week.
-They may need to travel if their work involves attracting business investment with activities such as making presentations and attending trade shows.
-Economic development officers may spend long periods sitting at a computer.
+They may need to travel if their work involves attracting and growing business investment, with activities such as making presentations, attending trade shows or conducting tours for potential investors.
+Economic development officers may spend long periods sitting at a computer or attending meetings.

 Interests & Abilities